Dave-Evans/exploring_soils/kanopy/README.md

 ## TODO

  - Change from base.html so that it looks different from the rest of the site
+ - Change App name
+ - Image browsing feature for Anna
+    - Use modal to view images?
+    - Date picker
+ - Integrate FGCC: https://github.com/fgcc-app/fgcc-app.github.io
+ - Model work:
     - County lookup from point
     - split out lattitude and longitude from point field
- - Change name
- - No user login
- - Image browsing feature for Anna
- - Integrate FGCC: https://github.com/fgcc-app/fgcc-app.github.io
- - Landing page describing project, add a button for 'Upload Photo'
+    - Other fields necessary